bbatsov/metaredux/_posts/2020-12-07-migrating-from-disqus-to-hyvor-talk.md

 **Note:** Hyvor is a [small
 startup](https://talk.hyvor.com/blog/100-paying-customers/) that
-reached a 100 paying customers only a month ago, but I'm feeling optimistic about their future.
+reached a 100 paying customers only a month ago.
+Normally, I'm cautious about such small companies, but given my very positive experience with their product I'm feeling optimistic about their future.

 Now, let's the discuss the actual migration process.